forkphorus/sb-downloader/README.md

 https://forkphorus.github.io/sb-downloader/

-A downloader for Scratch 1, 2, or 3 projects.
+A downloader for Scratch 1, Scratch 2, or Scratch 3 projects.

 ## Development